 - Directed Study - a faculty-directed study on a topic of interest beyond the content of regular course offerings.
 Requires a minimum of 50 minutes per week with instructor during the semester.
 [Registered with course numbers ___ 592/692]

 - Directed Course - a faculty-directed individualized offering of a regular course not available in a semester, using the course’s regular syllabus.
 Requires a minimum of 50 minutes per week with instructor during the semester.
-[Registered with the Asbury University Catalog course number, and *drs in course title.]
-The following factors will govern the approval decisions which will be made by the Department Chair and Dean: validity of need (i.e. required for graduation), inability to substitute an appropriate available course, availability of a teacher, and the student’s ability and willingness to meet the demands of directed study.
+[Registered with the Asbury University Catalog course number] The following factors will govern the approval decisions which will be made by the Department Chair and Dean: validity of need (i.e. required for graduation), inability to substitute an appropriate available course, availability of a teacher, and the student’s ability and willingness to meet the demands of directed study.